 The bullfights are in the evening, so you'll need accommodation in Granada.

-Granada is one of the two most popular cities to visit in Andalusia (after Seville) but, for my money, it's the superior of the two, and certainly the more unique.
+Granada is one of the two most popular cities to visit in Andalusia (after Seville).
 Set in a valley with the famous Alhambra fortress looming overhead, the city has very distinct Moorish, Jewish and Gypsy quarters, as well as the best free tapas culture in the country.

 04 of 05